Loading...

 Taskflow D

-The module task maker, tf::make_module_task, functions basically similar to tf::Taskflow::composed_of but provides a more generic interface that can be used beyond Taskflow.
-Specifically, the following two approaches achieve the same functionality.
+The module task maker, tf::make_module_task, operates similarly to tf::Taskflow::composed_of, but provides a more general interface that can be used beyond Taskflow.
+Specifically, the following two approaches achieve equivalent functionality:

 // approach 1: composition using composed_of